pudly/schmopera-hugo/content/articles/turn-of-the-screw.md

 > Lyon actively played with the shaping of the phrases, bending them deliciously out of shape.

 It was a very intelligent way to use the space and to draw similarities between the ghosts and the performers themselves.
-But because the first half of the opera was in daylight, it rendered Malcom Rippeth's lighting designs virtually ineffective.
+But because the first half of the opera was in daylight, it rendered Malcolm Rippeth's lighting designs virtually ineffective.
 It wasn't until the second act after the sun had gone down that the production was able to make real use of the lighting and of candlelight.
 This allowed for the sought-after eerie quality this opera possesses and it contrasted to the lightness of the first act, raising the stakes for the climactic and tragic ending to the story.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1562682763/media/2019/07/6TheTurnoftheScrewGarsingtonOpera2019SophieBevanGoverneLeoMemisonMilesEdLyonPeterQuintJohanPersson.jpg){{% /md %}}